 CURRENT RESUME: Class history and project/design experience.
 Cite two references and include their titles and your relationship.

-PORTFOLIO OF DESIGN WORK: Submit a maximum of 15 images depicting your most creative work and overall design persona.
+PORTFOLIO OF DESIGN WORK: Submit a maximum of 15 pages depicting your most creative work and overall design persona.
 Include a brief description of each image.

 We look for an individual who demonstrates an interest in architecture, is committed to advancing the design experience, and can articulate the impact of their ideas.
 We consider each candidate’s ability to utilize experience gained from project-related work while navigating the innovation process.